 Art.
 10 Selection procedure

-The BFA 2023 jury will assess each nomination for the category Penta Brighter Future Award against the award criteria and score them as follows (half marks are possible decimals are not):
+The BFA 2023 jury will assess each nomination for the category Penta Brighter Future Award against the award criteria and score them as follows:

-The BFA 2023 jury will evaluate each nomination for the category Penta Brighter Future Young Researcher Award against the award criteria and score them as follows (half marks are possible decimals are not):
+The BFA 2023 Jury will evaluate each nomination for the category Penta Brighter Future Young Researcher Award against the award criteria and score them as follows:

 Penta may request additional information from the nominee to manage the participation in the BFA 2023.